 Peanut Butter Balls have only four simple ingredients and are super easy to make, albeit a bit time-consuming.
 If you like Reese’s Peanut Butter Cups, you’ll love these peanut butter balls!
-They are theย ultimate peanut butter and chocolate treat and a perfect candy to make for the holidays or anytime you want to satisfy your sweet tooth!
+They are the ultimate peanut butter and chocolate treat and a perfect candy to make for the holidays or anytime you want to satisfy your sweet tooth!

 Jump to:

-Peanut Butter Balls versus Buckeyes
+Bite-Sized Peanut Butter Balls versus Buckeyes

-From my perspective, however, I want to ensure that the candy is fully coated in chocolate.
-A lot of people also tend to make them too big.
-I like to roll the peanut butter mixture into small balls to make them truly bite-sized, no moreย than 1 inch in diameter.
+Many people tend to make the peanut butter balls too big.
+To make them truly bite-sized, I like to roll the peanut butter mixture into small balls, no more than 1 inch in diameter.

 Ingredients: Here’s What You’ll Need